abetusk/dev/projects/laser-spike/laser-spike.md

 * Graphic Equalizer - use the microphone input to get graphic equalizer data to control the laser diode project pattern
 * Joystick Controlled - use the joystick to control the laser diodes directly

-Each output of the PWM driver is fed into four laser diodes.
+Each output line of the PWM driver is fed into four laser diodes.

 The laser diodes are powered by a 5V 3A "battery elimination circuit" (BEC).
 The Arduino Nano and all of the logic on the peripherals are powered by a 5V buck converter.